Questions and Answers (Q&A), Our Way

 We like giving you tools and links to other sites to discover what you are seeking.
 We trust you'll come back if you need or want to, soon or months from now, maybe in a few years.
 To find your way back, use a bookmark or two or search the web for "nova cfs (or FMS) support group."
 Perhaps instead, our site is just a one time stepping stone along your path.
 Either way, thanks for stopping by.
 We wish you your best.<

-Jumping Back and Forth from here to our Yahoo CFSupport Site
+Jumping Back and Forth from here to our IO CFSupport Site

 This website, cfsnova.com, has CFSupport written all over it Our Yahoo group is called CFSupport, too.
 It can be a little confusing.
 We're used to confusion, so we can get through this.

-Every page has at least 2 links to jump to our Yahoo group.
+Every page has at least 2 links to jump to our Email group.
 The link is called "Subscribe" to direct new members wishing to join.
 It is also a convenient link for established members.
-Click "Subscribe" to go to the Yahoo Groups CFSupport Home Page and sign in to search and read archived emails, look at photos, check the rideshare database, vote in our polls, and/or use the handy DC area meeting calendar.
+Click "Subscribe" to go to the IO Groups CFSupport Home Page and sign in to search and read archived emails.

-To get back to this CFSupport site at cfsnova.com, use the "Related Link" on the Home page at Yahoo Groups CFSupport.
+To get back to this CFSupport site at cfsnova.com, use the link on the Home page at Groups.io CFSupport.
 Look in the Links section and choose the first link after the folders, or use a bookmark you may have previously set up.

 General Accessibility Tips